Strategoose/gva_publication/README.md

 Part 4 - (in development) Update [dashboard](https://gva-dot-dcms-statistics-internal.appspot.com/) with aggregate CSV.
 First, in local development environment for testing, then deploy update to live version.

-Part 5 - Run tests to ensure all outputs from all publications can be reproduced - according to [create an anchor](#versioning)
+Part 5 - Run tests to ensure all outputs from all publications can be reproduced - according to the [Versioning](#versioning) section.

-The publication makes use of some other DCMS packages: report_maker

 ## Using the package
 In most cases, users will want to clone the package so that they add updates to the package and save the changes to github.
 For following steps should be used as a workflow for making updates to the package.